Marvel Apes: Plot

 Martin Blank, the Gibbon, having been restored to his simian appearance, is left with his personal life in shambles.
 His attempts to side with the heroes are frustrated by his ineptitude and even Princess Python, previously a caring and deeply devoted wife, is now fed up with the meek loser that Gibbon has become.
 Out of boredom and depression, he replies to an ad posted in the Daily Bugle by Fiona Fitzhugh, a spunky and cheery young scientist hoping to study the nature of super-powered individuals.

-Upon hearing that Gibbon had his powers since birth (as opposed to the majority of mutants who gain their mutation during puberty), Fiona analyzes his aura and hypothesizes that Gibbon may come from another reality in the Multiverse.
+Upon hearing that Gibbon had his powers since birth (as opposed to the majority of mutants who gain their mutation during puberty), Fiona analyzes his aura and hypothesizes that Gibbon may come from another reality in the multiverse.
 While attempting to contact such a reality, Fiona and the Gibbon are sucked into a portal that takes them to a world populated by intelligent simians.
 Gibbon manages to help Spider-Monkey and the Ape-Vengers, simian versions of the Avengers, subdue Doctor Ooktavius, and he is inducted into the Ape-Vengers.
-Fiona is sent to ask for Reed Richards' help in returning to Earth-616; she discovers that in the Marvel Apes reality the cosmic storm that gave the Fantastic Four their powers also gave a human appearance to Susan Storm.
+Fiona is sent to ask for Reed Richards' help in returning to Earth-616; she discovers that in the ape reality, the cosmic storm that gave the Fantastic Four their powers also gave a human appearance to Sue Storm.

 Gibbon is at first excited to become a member of the Ape-Vengers, but after witnessing the brutal lynching of Doctor Ooktapus, he questions the Ape-Vengers methods.
-Meanwhile, Fiona and the ape Mr. Fantastic are able to recreate a gateway back to Earth-616.
-Captain Ape-merica then reveals that he is actually the simian counterpart of the vampire Baron Blood, who in this reality was able, by sampling Captain America's blood in the forties, to take over his appearance and powers.
+Meanwhile, Fiona and the ape Richards are able to recreate a gateway back to Earth-616.
+Captain America then reveals that he is actually the simian counterpart of the vampire Baron Blood, who in this reality was able, by sampling Captain America's blood in the forties, to take over his appearance and powers.
 The super-soldier serum also removed Baron Blood's vulnerability to sunlight.
 After turning the Invaders into vampires as well, Blood became the leader of the Ape-Vengers and uses their bloody lynching of supervillains as a way to feed.

 Gibbon, with the help of a cadre of dissident heroes, finds the real Captain America, still frozen in ice, and thaws him to lead the last free heroes against their vampiric foe.
-Baron Blood and the vampiric Invaders are destroyed, but in the melee, the portal is destroyed after Fiona and the ape version of Speedball are sent through.
-The Gibbon is happy to remain behind in the ape-centric world.
+Baron Blood and the vampiric Invaders are killed, but the portal is destroyed after Gibbon, Fiona, and the ape version of Speedball are sent through.
+Recovering from the battle, they prepare for the possibility of residents of the ape universe finding another way into their reality.